helloWorld199/minimal_proto_max_external_dynamic/README.md

 Simple max external with a protobuf dependency which gives Error 1114 on M4L.
 The external is compiled with dynamic linking.

+## Notes
+If you are getting this error while building on Visual Studio:
+     ```sh
+     LNK1107: invalid or corrupt file: cannot read at 0x370
+     ```
+That's because for some reason vcpkg.cmake is linking libprotobuf.dll instead of libprotobuf.lib.
+To fix this just go to Properties > Linker > Input and change the C:\vcpkg\installed\x64-windows\debug\bin\libprotobufd.dll C:\vcpkg\installed\x64-windows\debug\lib\protobufd.lib

 ## Dependencies

 1. **Install Protobuf**